wp-plugins/woocommerce-multilingual/readme.txt

 * Fix accepting orders in backend leading to 404
 * Set email headings & subjects as translatable
 * Set order language when sending order emails from admin
+* Sync product tags the same way as categories
+* Fix bug in ajax product search filter

 = 2.3.2 =
 * Sync also default options for custom attributes.